The Bachelor of Science in International Health has been renamed the Bachelor of Science in Global Heath.

 For a successful and productive career in global health, undergraduate students must learn to think critically and communicate effectively.
 This includes being able to formulate good questions, to find information that will inform your question, to evaluate the source of the information, to synthesize and analyze the information, and to present your findings to different audiences.
 Modes of communication that you are expected to master during your four years at Georgetown include, but are not limited to, oral presentations, literature reviews, research papers, proposals, professional blogs and opinion pieces.

-The major in international health builds these skills throughout the curriculum.
-Early emphasis is placed on the foundations of writing, oral presentations, and critical thinking in the INTH 140 and INTH 202 courses; an introduction to writing a research paper is provided in INTH 220 - a communication mode that is practiced several times in later courses; and students are enabled to develop their writing skills using a number of other formats during both core and elective classes.
+The major in Global Health builds these skills throughout the curriculum.
+Early emphasis is placed on the foundations of writing, oral presentations, and critical thinking in the HEST 001, GLOH 140 and GLOH 202 courses; guidance on how to write a research paper is provided in GLOH 220 and GLOH 360 - a communication mode that is practiced several times in elective courses.
+Students are enabled to develop their writing skills using a number of other formats during both core and elective classes.

 Alumni pursue graduate or medical degrees at various locations, enter the workforce, or participate in service efforts.
 Examples include: